tophefo/IpCamera/README.md

 ## Image Snapshots

-There are a number of ways to use snapshots with this binding, however the best way is to always request the snapshot directly from the camera unless there is a reason why this does not work.
-The reason for this is to keep network traffic to a minimum and to prevent creating a bottleneck with loads of traffic in and out of your openHAB servers network port.
+There are a number of ways to use snapshots with this binding, and often there are advantages to using these methods from the binding instead of directly from the camera.

-Ways to use snapshots are:
+**Ways to use snapshots are:**

 + Use the cameras URL and fetch it directly so it passes from the camera to your end device ie Tablet without passing any data through the openHAB server.
 For cameras like Dahua that refuse to allow DIGEST to be turned off this is not an option, plus the binding has some advantages which are explained below so even if your camera can work directly, you may not wish to do so.
-+ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` (with 54321 being the server port number you specify) this will return the current snapshot which only works if the binding is setup to fetch jpg snapshots.
-Replace 54321 with your SERVER_PORT.
++ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` (with 54321 being the SERVER_PORT number that you specify in the bindings setup) this will return the current snapshot without needing to wait for the camera to create and send a snapshot.
 This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
 It also means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compresses the data, before it can be sent.
-All of this takes time giving you a delay compared to serving the file from Ram.
+All of this takes time giving you a delay compared to serving the file from Ram and can make a sitemap or habpanel UI feel slow to respond if the pictures take time to appear.
++ Use the ``http://192.168.xxx.xxx:54321/snapshots.mjpeg`` to request a stream of snapshots to be delivered in mjpeg format.
+See the streaming section for more info.
 + Use the Create GIF feature (explained in more detail below) and use a preroll value >0.
 This creates a number of snapshots in the ffmpeg output folder called snapshotXXX.jpg where XXX starts at 0 and increases each poll amount of time.
-This means you can get a snapshot from an exact amount of time before, on or after triggering the GIF to be created.
+This means you can get a snapshot from an exact amount of time before, on, or after triggering the GIF to be created.
 Handy for cameras which lag due to slow processors and buffering.
-These snapshots can be fetched either directly as they exist on disk, or via this url format. ``http://192.168.xxx.xxx:54321/snapshot0.jpg`` Where the IP is your Openhab server and the port is what is setup in the binding as the SERVER_PORT.
+These snapshots can be fetched either directly as they exist on disk, or via this url format.
+``http://192.168.xxx.xxx:54321/snapshot0.jpg`` Where the IP is your Openhab server and the port is what is setup in the binding as the SERVER_PORT.
-+ The Image channel is limited to only update every 10th poll period of time unless an alarm is triggered, so instead use the above mentioned ipcamera.jpg method which is shown in more detail in the forum thread linked below.
++ The Image channel can be used but is currently limited to only update every 5th poll period of time unless an alarm is triggered, so instead use the above mentioned ipcamera.jpg method which is shown in more detail in the forum thread linked below.
-+ You can also read the image data directly from the image channel and use it in rules, there are some examples on the forum how to do this, however it is far easier to use the above methods.
++ You can also read the raw image data directly from the image channel and use it in rules, there are some examples on the forum how to do this, however it is far easier to use the above methods.
 + Also worth a mention is that you can off load cameras to a software and hardware server.
 These have their advantages, but can be overkill depending on what you plan to do with your cameras.
-The motion project is one example
+The motion project is one example.

 See this forum thread for examples of how to use snapshots and streams.
 <https://community.openhab.org/t/ip-camera-how-to-clickable-thumbnail-overview-in-sitemaps-that-opens-up-to-a-larger-view/77990>